linl33/bohemia/shiny/guide.md

 - Click on "Security Groups" in the AWS web console
 - Click on the one associated with the AMI image
 - Configure the Security Group to allow inbound HTTP (port 80) traffic
-- Configure to allow all IP inbound traffic on port 3838
+- Configure to allow all IP inbound/outbound traffic on port 3838
 - Go back to the EC2 dashboard
 - Copy and paste the instance ID into the web browser: ec2-18-218-87-64.us-east-2.compute.amazonaws.com
 - Sign in with username rstudio and the password (instance id - get it from the EC2 instance menu)